quil-lang/magicl/README.md

 (asdf:test-system :magicl)
 ```

+Note that the tests use both `magicl` and `magicl-transcendental` and hence requires Expokit.

-This repository is also set up with Sempahore CI, and uses Docker for
-building MAGICL and running its tests.
-You can emulate Semaphore's
-behavior by using the following commands from the top-level directory:
+This repository is also set up with Sempahore CI, and uses Docker for building MAGICL and running its tests.
+You can emulate Semaphore's behavior by using the following commands from the top-level directory:

 ```bash
 make -C docker